Thierry Mouyouma

-Thierry Mouyouma (born 27 September 1975) is a Gabonese former football defender and current manager.
-He made several appearances for the Gabon national football team.
+Thierry Mouyouma (born 27 September 1975) is a Gabonese professional football manager and former player who played as a defender.
+He is currently the manager of the Gabon national team.

 Career

 He spent his early career with MangaSport, FC 105 Libreville, Étoile du Sahel, CO Medenine, Stade Reims, Canon Yaoundé, Leixões SC and FC Felgueiras.

 In 2003, Mouyouma moved to South Africa, joining Wits University from FC Felgueiras.

 After he retired from playing, Mouyouma became a football coach.
 He manages his former club, FC 105 Libreville.